tengfei-emory/scBatch/README.md

 # scBatch

 Correct scRNA-seq count matrix subject to batch effects by sample distance matrix adjustment

 scBatch utilizes previous correction on sample distance matrices, such as [QuantNorm](github.com/tengfei-emory/QuantNorm), to further correct the count matrix.
 We implemented the method with RcppArmadillo for higher efficiency.
+The manuscript associated with this tool has been published on [Bioinformatics](https://doi.org/10.1093/bioinformatics/btaa097).

 # Installation
 The package requires R version 3.3.0 with prerequisite packages [Rcpp](https://CRAN.R-project.org/package=Rcpp), stats and utils.
 The package can be installed using the following code.
 The installation will typically complete within a minute.